sbomify/sbomify.com/guides/python.md

 ## Let's Make Your Life Easier

 Hopefully, the steps above didn't scare you away from building SBOMs.
 Now that you understand the basics, you are probably thinking about how to automate this in your CI/CD pipeline.
+Enter the [sbomify GitHub Action](https://github.com/sbomify/github-action/), a swiss army knife for SBOMs.
+It's an abstraction layer that ties together various other open source SBOM tools to make your life easier.

-Enter the [sbomify GitHub Action](https://github.com/sbomify/github-action/).
-Our tool is Open Source and can be run both with and without the sbomify platform.
+The GitHub Actions module is open source and can be run both with and without the sbomify platform.

 Instead of running the commands above, you can just add a job that looks like this: